section-engineering-education/engineering-education/new_contributors/example_article_submission.md

 title: A Brief History of Container Technology

-description: A brief history of container technology and how it has fundamentally altered the development of software today.
+A brief history of container technology and how it has fundamentally altered the development of software today.

 ### The Beginning